 Knee dislocation is a relatively rare injury, representing about 0.2% of all orthopedic injuries.
 Because of association with neural and vascular injury, is important to be recognized.
 A missed injury could lead to loss of limb.

 Motor vehicle collision or fall from height are usual causes.
 A dashboard injury resulting in axial load to the flexed knee is often the cause.

 Low energy trauma can lead to knee dislocation is seen in athletic injury.

 Knee dislocation is associated with significant soft tissue disruption, vascular injury, and neural injury.

 Dislocation of the knee is mostly seen in young men.
 Over half of the cases are caused by motor-vehicle accidents.
 One third are caused by sports-related injuries.

 Multiple trauma is associated with 14% and 44% of cases of knee dislocations.

 [Read about knee anatomy]

 Ligaments are frequently injured.
-Severity of injury would affect number of ligaments affected.
+The severity of injury would affect a number of ligaments affected.